TudorHulban/Legal/contractor-agreement.md

 ### E. Type of Work
 Developer.
 COR code 251202.

-### F. Work duration
+### F. Work days and duration
+1. Bank holidays are considered Romanian bank holidays.
+No work time during bank holidays.
+2. The Contractor may take up to 10 days off per year with the approval of the Client.
+No work time during the approved days off.
-40 hours per week with working hours as agreed with the Client.
+3. Working time is 40 hours per week, unless points F.1. and F.2 above apply, with working hours as agreed with the Client.
+4. No extra hours.

 ### G. Discovery period
 The discovery period is 60 days.